HBS-Urosystem/urosystem.com/cms/blocks/urodapter/details.en.md

 folder: urodapter
 fallback: ""
 components:
+  - type: article
+    title: What is the UroDapter®?
+    anchor: urodapter
+    text: >-
+      The UroDapter® is a small device that replaces catheter in the field of bladder instillation.
+Only the tip of the adapter has to be inserted into the urethral orifice to deliver the desired solution into the bladder, through the urethra.
+In this way, the UroDapter® makes the treatment painless and significantly reduces the chances of infections or complications.
   - type: images
-    subhead: UroDapter® can be attached directly to the syringe so that any solution can be instilled into the bladder.
+    subhead: Get to know the parts of the UroDapter®
     shape: default
     images:
       - alt: UroDapter® – Urological Syringe Adapter and its parts
         src: /uploads/image4-web_optim_satin.webp
-        text: UroDapter® – Urological Syringe Adapter and its parts
+        t-ext: UroDapter® – Urological Syringe Adapter and its parts
-  - type: article
-    subhead: "Strong legal background"
-    text: >-
-      * It has got the necessary European CE certificate, it is registered by the USA Food and Drug Administration (FDA), and has strong IP protection in many countries.

-      * ​UroDapter®'s patent is pending.

-      * PCT international patent application number: PCT/HU2016/000063
-  - type: grid
+  - t-ype: grid
     slide: false
     title: UroDapter® presentation videos
     components: